MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/xRec-and-CurrFieldNo.md

 caps.latest.revision: 6
 ---
 # xRec and CurrFieldNo
-When a user\-defined function or a trigger is executed on a table object, xRec and CurrFieldNo are set differently, depending on how the function or trigger is executed.
+When a user-defined function or a trigger is executed on a table object, xRec and CurrFieldNo are set differently, depending on how the function or trigger is executed.
 The following tables explain what happens in the different scenarios.

-## User\-Defined Function
+## User-Defined Function
- The following table explains what happens to xRec and CurrFieldNo when a user\-defined function on a table object is called from either external or internal C/AL code.
+ The following table explains what happens to xRec and CurrFieldNo when a user-defined function on a table object is called from either external or internal C/AL code.
 External C/AL code means that the calling code is in a different object.
 Internal C/AL code means that the calling code is in the same object \(another function in the same object\).

 |Execution initiated by|xRec value|CurrFieldNo value|
 |----------------------------|----------------|-----------------------|